stashapp/Stash-Docs/home.md

 - **Contribute to the website**: the website could definitely use some attention.
 - **Finds bugs**: test the software for bugs and create GitHub issues for them to help developers confirm and fix them faster.
 - **Write scrapers**: if there is a site that isn't being scraped properly or at all, head on over to scrapers channel/room and see if you can't help scrape some metadata from a site.
 - **Populate StashDB**: StashDB is our canonical database where we store metadata and hashes.
-You can submit info from your Stash instance to the database or just help tyo improve the already existing information.
+You can submit info from your Stash instance to the database or just help to improve the already existing information.
 - **Support financially**: Stash development runs on donations.
 Donations are collected through OpenCollective.
 You can do anonymous donations, recurring donations, or even contribute towards a specific feature, incentivizing that bit to get done potentially faster.
 - **Sponsor on GitHub**: You can sponsor the [stashapp organization on GitHub](https://github.com/sponsors/stashapp){:target="_blank"} via one-time or monthly donation.